mnot/I-D/httpbis-alt-svc/draft.md

 in general, they are not visible to the software "above" the access mechanism.
 The alternate service is essentially alternate routing information that can also be used to reach the origin in the same way that DNS CNAME or SRV records define routing information at the name resolution level.
+Each origin maps to a set of these routes - the default route is derived from origin itself and the other routes are introduced based on alternate-protocol information.

 Furthermore, it is important to note that the first member of an alternate service tuple is different from the "scheme" component of an origin; it is more